elena-pan/Proof-Checker/README.md

 # Jeorje
-Mexican version of an automated proof checker named after Curious George, the monkey.
+An automated proof checker named after Curious George, the monkey.

-Jeorje is an automated proof checker that verifies correctness of proofs in natural deduction (and semantic tableaux + transformational proof in the future).
+Jeorje is an automated proof checker that verifies correctness of proofs in natural deduction, with some type-checking.
-Jeorje will also handle program correctness and z-specification rule/type checking.

-George uses maximal munch to scan input tokens in predicate logic, and then uses a modified version of the railroad-shunt algorithm to generate a parse tree.
+It uses maximal munch to scan input tokens in predicate logic, and then uses a modified version of the shunting yard algorithm to generate a parse tree.
 Then, rules are checked to ensure correct usage.
+A symbol table is created to track variables and check for scoped rules, such as implications and forall statements.